salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 This distortion will return `null` when trying to access the `shadowRoot` property on a light-dom element.

+<a name="headermd"></a>

+# Locker vNext Distortions

+This is the list of the currently implemented Locker vNext Distortions.

 <a name="htmlelementdocsindexmd"></a>

 ## nonce: HTMLElement.prototype